overhangio/tutor/README.md

 This might seem too simple to be true, but there's no magic -- just good packaging of already existing Open edX code.
 The code for building the Docker images is 100% available and fits in less than 1000 lines of code, in this repository.

+## Optional features

+Some optional features may be activated by defining `ACTIVATE_*` environment variables on the host.
+These features change configuration files (during the `configure` step) as well as make targets.
+For instance, to add SSL/TLS certificates, run:

+    ACTIVATE_HTTPS=1 make all

+### SSL/TLS certificates for HTTPS access (`ACTIVATE_HTTPS`)

+By activating this feature, a free SSL/TLS certificate from the [Let's Encrypt](https://letsencrypt.org/) certificate authority will be created for your platform.
+With this feature, **your platform will no longer be accessible in HTTP**.
+Calls to http urls will be redirected to https url.

+The following DNS records must exist and point to your server:

+    LMS_HOST (e.g: myopenedx.com)
+    preview.LMS_HOST (e.g: preview.myopenedx.com)
+    CMS_HOST (e.g: studio.myopenedx.com)

+Thus, **this feature will (probably) not work in development** because the DNS records will (probably) not point to your development machine.

+To download the certificate manually, run:

+    make https-certificate

+To renew the certificate, run this command once per month:

+    make https-certificate-renew

+### Android app (beta)

+The Android app for your platform can be easily built in just one command:

+    make android

+If all goes well, the debuggable APK for your platform should then be available in ./data/android.
+To obtain a release APK, you will need to obtain credentials from the app store and add them to `config/android/gradle.properties`.
+Then run:

+    make android-release

+Building the Android app for an Open edX platform is currently labeled as a **beta feature** because it was not fully tested yet.
+In particular, there is no easy mechanism for overriding the edX assets in the mobile app.
+This is still a work-in-progress.

 ## Requirements

 The only prerequisite for running this is a working docker install.
 You will need both docker and docker-compose.
 Follow the instructions from the official documentation: